shilendra-23501a05f8/AI-Job-Search-Resume-Tailoring-Agent/README.md

 ## 🗣️ Interview Explanation (Short)

-“I built a local AI agent that autonomously finds jobs, ranks them by relevance and urgency, and generates job-specific resumes and cover letters.
-The system includes fallback strategies to handle unreliable data sources, making it robust and production-oriented.”
+“I built a local AI agent that autonomously searches for jobs, ranks them based on relevance and urgency, and generates job-specific resumes and cover letters.
+The system includes fallback strategies to handle unreliable data sources, making it robust and production-ready.”

 ---